 This also happens in case 4 of Phoenix Wright: Ace Attorney - Dual Destinies to Yuri Cosmos, who was given a bomb threat by the Phantom to stop the HAT-2 launch.
 When the government wouldn't cancel the launch, Yuri took matters into his own hands by switching Launch Pad 1 with the Space Museum (formerly Launch Pad 2) and having Clay Terran drug Sol Starbuck with his own anxiety pills to keep him none the wiser.
 However, the Phantom wiretapped his phone and used this information to kill Clay and escape.

-Embarrassing photo used to instigate a blackmail scheme?
-Check.
-Allergy information to put a young boy in a dangerous situation?
-Check.
-Non-integral minions bribed into disloyalty?
-Check.
-Said young boy made angry enough to want to kill the blackmailer?
-Check-a-roony.
-Maderas' scheme to inherit the throne by killing Laharl was made one of these by Etna herself, and he never saw it coming up until it actually happened.
-Can we say "owned", boys and girls?
+From an embarrassing photo used to instigate a blackmail scheme, to allergy information to put a young boy in a dangerous situation, to non-integral minions bribed into disloyalty, to said young boy made angry enough to want to kill the blackmailer, Maderas' scheme to inherit the throne by killing Laharl was made one of these by Etna herself, and he never saw it coming up until it actually happened.

-Seraph Lamington trumps that by a wide mile, by acting like a gullible fool around his right hand man, Archangel Vulcanus.
+Seraph Lamington does the same by acting like a gullible fool around his right hand man, Archangel Vulcanus.
 Vulcanus believed Lamington was completely blind to his plan to conquer the Netherworld, Celestia, and the Human World, while it turned out Lamington was very aware of his schemes from the start, and in fact he was using Vulcanus' plan in order to lure Laharl and Flonne to Celestia so he could begin the last step in his own Gambit.
-Damn.

 In Command & ConquerTiberian Dawn, Kane spends most of the GDI campaign outmaneuvering you, using his control of the media to paint your organization as a bunch of murderers, until your funding gets slashed and your leaders are bogged down by inquiries and investigations.
 Then a few missions later your commanding officer returns to reveal that the entire thing was a ploy to lure Nod into making a hasty offensive, so not only are you able to counterattack, but a surge in GDI funding has led to new toys like Orca VTOL craft and Ion Cannons.